microsoft/language-server-protocol/_overviews/lsp/overview.md

 - *Development tool SDKs* each development tool typically provides a library for integrating language servers.
 For example, for JavaScript/TypeScript there is the [language client npm module](https://www.npmjs.com/package/vscode-languageclient).

 - *Language Server SDKs* for the different implementation languages there is an SDK to implement a language server in a particular language.
 For example, to implement a language server using Node.js there is the [language server npm module](https://www.npmjs.com/package/vscode-languageserver).

+## Contributing

+Proposals to extend the language server protocol are welcome.
+To learn more about the steps for submitting a protocol extension, refer to the [contribution guidelines](https://github.com/microsoft/language-server-protocol/blob/main/contributing.md).

+In addition to suggesting new features, feedback for proposed extensions (which are identified by a `@proposed` tag in the specification) are encouraged before merging the proposal into the current specification.